-13 Captivating Dinosaur Attractions & Shooting Locations Around The World
+13 Captivating Dinosaur Attractions & Filming Locations Around The World

 While I loved Jurassic World’s Fallen Kingdom my favorites will always be the Jurassic Park films.
 I collected and enjoyed playing with dinosaurs since I was five and could barely wait for a new movie to come out that featured them.
 I remember laughing my ass off while watching Theodore Rex.
 Although I was seven at the time when it came out I still think of that movie fondly as well.